fatherGoose1/audits/README.md

 ## Django, Security Researcher and Bug Bounty Hunter
 Hi, I'm 0xDjango (real name Parker).
 I've been auditing and developing smart contracts since 2021.
-I am a former Lead Security Reseracher at Guardian Audits and currently lead the team at [https://www.birdseye.gg](Birdseye Security).
+I am a former Lead Security Reseracher at Guardian Audits and currently lead the team at [Birdseye Security](https://www.birdseye.gg).

 In 2022, I started competing in Code4rena contests and quickly racked up some contest wins.
 I switched to bug bounty hunting and became a top hunter on Immunefi, reporting multiple High and Critical vulnerabilities and saving at-risk funds in the process.